Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/forms/checks-radios.md

 Structurally, our `<input>`s and `<label>`s are sibling elements as opposed to an `<input>` within a `<label>`.
 This is slightly more verbose as you must specify `id` and `for` attributes to relate the `<input>` and `<label>`.
 We use the sibling selector (`~`) for all our `<input>` states, like `:checked` or `:disabled`.
 When combined with the `.form-check-label` class, we can easily style the text for each item based on the `<input>`'s state.

-Our checks use custom Boosted icons to indicate checked or indeterminate states.
+Our checks use custom OUDS Web icons to indicate checked or indeterminate states.

 ## Checks